Rodrigo Paz wins presidential runoff, becoming Bolivia's first conservative leader in decades

 Paz’s slogan of “capitalism for all” appealed to merchants and entrepreneurs who flourished in Morales’ heyday of booming natural gas exports but later chafed against his high taxes and regulation as the coffers ran dry.

 “We’re all so tired of this crisis.
-We just want things to go back to how they were in the first years of Morales, when we had money — we hope things will change for the better,” said Wendy Cornejo, 38, a former Morales supporter selling crackers in downtown La Paz.
+We just want things to go back to how they were in the first years of Morales, when we had money — but for the better this time,” said Wendy Cornejo, 38, a former Morales supporter selling crackers in downtown La Paz.

 Quiroga, by contrast, carried the wealthier eastern lowlands of Santa Cruz, known as the country’s agricultural engine.